-The inclusion of optional data in the origin line shall be permitted provided a total of 69 characters is not exceeded and subject to agreement between the Administrations concerned.
-The presence of the optional data field shall be indicated by one occurrence of the SPACE character immediately preceding optional data.

-When additional addressing information in a message needs to be exchanged between source and destination addresses, it shall be conveyed in the optional data field (ODF), using the following specific format:

-- a) characters one and full stop (1.) to indicate the parameter code for the additional address function: - b) three modifier characters, followed by an equal sign (=) and the assigned 8-character ICAO address; and - c) the character hyphen (-) to terminate the additional address parameter field.

-When a separate address for service messages or inquiries is different from the originator indicator, the modifier SVC shall be used.

-The origin line shall be concluded by an alignment function [<≡] and the start-of-text (STX) (0/2) character.
+- 2.4.4.15.2.2.6 The inclusion of optional data in the origin line shall be permitted provided a total of 69 characters is not exceeded and subject to agreement between the Administrations concerned.
+The presence of the optional data field shall be indicated by one occurrence of the SPACE character immediately preceding optional data. - 2.4.4.15.2.2.6.1 When additional addressing information in a message needs to be exchanged between source and destination addresses, it shall be conveyed in the optional data field (ODF), using the following specific format: - a) characters one and full stop (1.) to indicate the parameter code for the additional address function; - b) three modifier characters, followed by an equal sign (=) and the assigned 8-character ICAO address; and - c) the character hyphen (-) to terminate the additional address parameter field. - 2.4.4.15.2.2.6.1.1 When a separate address for service messages or inquiries is different from the originator indicator, the modifier SVC shall be used. - 2.4.4.15.2.2.7 The origin line shall be concluded by an alignment function [<≡] and the start-of-text (STX) (0/2) character. - 2.4.4.15.3 Text - 2.4.4.15.3.1 The text of messages shall be drafted in accordance with 2.4.1.2 and shall consist of all data between STX and ETX.

-Text

-The text of messages shall be drafted in accordance with 2.7.1.2 and shall consist of all data between STX and ETX.

-Note.- When message texts do not require conversion to the ITA-2 code and format and do not conflict with ICAO message types or formats in ICAO PANSATM (ICAO Doc 4444), Administrations may make full use of the characters available in International Alphabet No. 5 (IA-5).
+Note.- When message texts do not require conversion to the ITA-2 code and format and do not conflict with ICAO message types or formats in MOS-ATS, Administrations may make full use of the characters available in International Alphabet No. 5 (IA-5).

-When an originator's reference is used, it shall appear at the beginning of the text, except as provided in 2.7.4.15.3.3 and 2.7.4.15.3.4.

-When the ICAO three-letter designators YXY, YYY or ZZZ comprise the second element of the addressee indicator (see 2.7.4.12.2.1.3.1 and 2.7.4.12.2.1.3.2) and it, therefore, becomes necessary to identify in the text the specific addressee of the message, such identification group shall precede the originator's reference (if used) and become the first item of the text.
+- 2.4.4.15.3.2 When an originator's reference is used, it shall appear at the beginning of the text, except as provided in 2.4.4.15.3.3 and 2.4.4.15.3.4. - 2.4.4.15.3.3 When the ICAO three-letter designators YXY, YYY or ZZZ comprise the second element of the addressee indicator (see 2.4.4.12.2.1.3.1 and 2.4.4.12.2.1.3.2) and it, therefore, becomes necessary to identify in the text the specific addressee of the message, such identification group shall precede the originator's reference (if used) and become the first item of the text. - 2.4.4.15.3.4 When the ICAO three-letter designators YXY, YYY or ZZZ comprise the second element of the originator indicator (see 2.4.4.12.2.2.3 and 2.4.4.12.2.2.4) and it thus becomes necessary to identify in the text the name of the organization (or military service) or the aircraft which originated the message, such identification shall be inserted in the first item of the text of the message.